 The veggie that loves you back.

-Kumara does more than taste great, it’s exceptionally good for you.
+Kumara does more than taste great — it's exceptionally good for you.
 Nutrition research conducted in New Zealand* shows a 150g serving of kumara is naturally:

 Low in fat